 When a spam trap receives an email, the sender’s reputation automatically takes a hit.
 This is why it’s important to only email opted-in recipients or people who are verifiably real.

-Once your IP or domain is included on a blacklist, it’s difficult to recover your reputation and increase your deliverability again.
+Once your IP or domain is on a blacklist, it’s difficult to recover your reputation and increase your deliverability again.
 Some steps you might need to take include:

 Winding up on an email blacklist is scary, but you can recover.
 Learn how further down in this post!